Grad

 • Other professional development activity, as approved by the Graduate College program director

-• Acknowledgement of the Graduate College Dean's Completion Fellowship in publications resulting from work done during the fellowship year.
+• Acknowledgement of the Graduate College Dean's Completion Fellowship in publications resulting from work done during the fellowship.

 Eligibility